International relations since 1989: German recovery

 The unification of rich West Germany with poor East Germany in the 1990s was an expensive proposition.
 The German economic miracle petered out in the 1990s, so that by the end of the century and the early 2000s it was ridiculed as "the sick man of Europe."
 It suffered a short recession in 2003.
 The economic growth rate was a very low 1.2% annually from 1988 to 2005.
 Unemployment, especially in the former East, remained high despite heavy stimulus spending.
 It rose from 9.2% in 1998 to 11.1% in 2009.
 Germany was the world's largest net exporter of goods from 2002 to 2008.
 The worldwide Great Recession of 2008–2010 worsened conditions briefly, as there was a sharp decline in GDP.
 However, unemployment did not rise, and recovery was faster than almost anywhere else.
 Prosperity was pulled along by exports that reached a record of US$1.7 trillion in 2011, or half of the German GDP, or nearly 8% of all of the exports in the world.
 While the rest of the European Community struggled with financial issues, Germany took a conservative position based on an extraordinarily strong economy after 2010.
-The labor market proved flexible, and the export industries were attuned to world demand.Florian Spohr, "Germany's Labour Market Policies: How the Sick Man of Europe Performed a Second Economic Miracle." in Great Policy Successes (Oxford UP, 2019) pp. 283–303 online.
+The labor market proved flexible, and the export industries were attuned to world demand.